acoustic-content-samples/wchtools-cli/README.md

    - Install the latest Node 10.x LTS version of Node
      - Use the latest point release of Node 10.x available to ensure you take advantage of available functional and security fixes.

- Learn more about installing NodeJS at the following location
+ Learn more about installing NodeJS at the following locations

   - https://nodejs.org/en/